matt-fonto/concepts/ci_cd.md

 3. Build and test -> Checks the code, installs deps, runs linters, compiles/bundles assets and executes unit/integration tests
 4. Report & Enforece -> Results (pass/fail, coverage metrics, code-quality alerts) are posted back to the PR
    - Failing pipelines block merges until issues are solved

+## 2. Continuous Deployment

+- Once the code passes the CI workflow, if it's alright, then build it

+  - After successful tests:
+    - Build Docker image
+    - Push to Docker Registry (new artifact created)
+    - Connect to server/cluster (dev environment)
+    - Run Docker container

+- Where we deploy validated artifcates to staging or prod environments
+- Besides deploying it to DEV, we can:
+  - Run E2E tests
+  - DAST Scans

+### Dev E2E Tests

+- Run extensive tests on the running system

+1. Click UI
+2. Call API
+3. Update DB
+4. Confirm on UI

+## 3. CI/CD Pipeline

+CI Pipeline

+1. Build
+2. Unit tests
+3. Package
+4. Integration tests

+5. Artifact repo

+CD Pipeline

+6. Deploy to Dev
+7. Integration + Security
+8. Deploy to staging
+9. Deploy to production

+- Through automated pipeline, we get:
+  - more focus on building, less on deploying
+  - no code freezes
+  - more reliable software
+  - less errors